-The book published from her dissertation is titled: Technology integration and High Possibility Classrooms: Building from TPACK (Routledge, 2015).
-The theoretical framework that emerged from the research findings High Possibility Classrooms is being used in a number of primary and high schools in NSW, the ACT and Victoria to enhance learning using technology in a design based approach to pedagogy.
+Jane's doctoral thesis was awarded the NSW Institute for Educational Research: Beth Southwell Research Award for Outstanding Thesis .The book published from her dissertation is titled: Technology integration and High Possibility Classrooms: Building from TPACK (Routledge, 2015).
+The pedagogical framework that emerged from the research findings High Possibility Classrooms [HPC] is being used in a number of primary schools in NSW, the ACT and Victoria to build teacher capacity and confidence in the STEM disciplines.

 She is the recipient of national and international teaching awards for outstanding contributions to student learning in Australian universities; these include SITE (2014), OLT (2013), Western Sydney University (2012) and University of Sydney (1999).
-Jane is on the editorial review board of a number of leading education journals and is an active member of various teacher education associations.
+Jane is on the editorial review board of a number of leading education journals and is an active member of various teacher education and curriculum associations associations.

 Social and Environmental Education